 So what happens when the medium-size company grows over 150 persons, Dunbar’s number, the number of people we can recognize and know the name on, and how they relate to all other persons, see this blog post series for the details.
 Here are what we more need to think about compared to a medium-size company.

 Respect for people is now something we need to be vigilant for, so we still listen to our people and not let any KPI on departments or groups, or measurements on smaller parts of the company make us start to indirectly disrespecting our people by listening to the numbers instead of our employees.
 And as stated before, it is not enough to quell people’s opinions and proposals for improvements to only be within the team.
 This disrespect will make the system no better and since the system cannot become better, the teams are forced to only do improvements within themselves, which most of the times are ok within production, but never ok within product development where we have interdependence between the teams.
 And when things do not go as well as expected, more control and measurements are the answer instead of solving the root causes to the problems, where the exhaustive measurements in Agile organisations are good examples.
-See this deep-digging series about problem-solving, or explicitly this blog post about self-caused queue problems in Agile organisations.
+See this deep-digging series about problem-solving, or explicitly this blog post about self-caused queue problems in organisations doing agile.